About

 A slice of the Thanksgiving leftover casserole strata on a grey and white plate, with a piece eaten out of it and a fork next to it.
 The rest of the casserole is in the background.

-Here’s why this Thanksgiving leftover casserole is the PERFECT way to use up leftovers.
+Why this casserole is the perfect way to use up leftovers

 • Custard-soaked bread, flavored with garlic and thyme, and then layered with,